gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The DTLS chunk is used to hold the DTLS 1.3 record with the protected payload of a plain text SCTP packet without the SCTP common header.

-As the full DTLS record with the header and sequence number, etc the start of the cipher text is likely not 32-bit aligned making in-place encryption/decryption impossible in some plattforms.
+As the full DTLS record with the header and sequence number, etc., the start of the cipher text is likely not 32-bit aligned making in-place encryption/decryption impossible in some platforms.
 Therefore, a variable number (0-3) of pre-padding bytes with value fixed to zero MUST be added in the DTLS chunk payload before the DTLS Record header (DTLS Chunk Payload), to ensure the Encrypted Record part of the